Nkayi, Zimbabwe: Business

-The New shopping centre largely relies on the locals and has two major supermarkets operated by Sibanda and Machingura.
-Nkayi has one local bakery which was formerly operated by F Maundura but is now operated by Machingura.
+Nkayi central business district is divided into two main shopping centres, the Old business centre rather known as Nkayi Downstore.
+The New shopping centre largely relies on the locals and has two major supermarkets.
+Nkayi has one local bakery.
 The bakery used to supply all outlets in and around Nkayi.

 Also found in Nkayi is the industrial area in the eastern part of the new shopping centre.
-Industrial part is mainly dominated by the Nkayi Timber processing company run by Jourbert.
+Industrial part is mainly dominated by the Nkayi Timber processing company.
 The company process huge masses of timber from locally exploited wood supplies being Sivomo and Gwampa bush.
 The Nkayi Grain Markerting (GMB) depot is near the timber company and is a local supplier of grain and fertiliser.

-The industry also consist of metal fabricators and wood fabricators, of which the metal fabrication is mainly done by a small company, Mthimkhulu Enterprises, that is close to GMB and is run by M Donga.
+The industry also consist of metal fabricators and wood fabricators, of which the metal fabrication is mainly done by a small company, Mthimkhulu Enterprises, that is close to GMB.

 There is also Mpumelelo Business Centre in Mpande Ward 22.
 It is a mini growth point with several stores, bottle stores, a beer hall, veterinary service, cattle sale, Agritex office and Zenka Rural Health Centre is there.

 Transportation

 A number of transport companies operate the area.
 Accidents are common.
 In January 2012, Sihube bus overturned along Bulawayo-Nkayi Road.
-Two people died on the spot while 60 others were injured, 10 of them seriously, when the bus burst its front tyre, veered off the road and overturned at the 23km peg along Bulawayo-Nkayi Road.
+Two people died on the spot while 60 others were injured, 10 of them seriously, when the bus burst its front tyre, veered off the road and overturned at the 23 km peg along Bulawayo-Nkayi Road.
 One busy road is the Kwekwe-Nkai Road, which is partly the Luveve-Silobela Road which passes through Silobela to Kwekwe.
 It joins the Kwekwe-Gokwe Road at Luveve near Kwekwe River bridge.